john-itcsolutions/cheirrs/README.md

 `juju deploy --config admin_addresses='127.0.0.1','192.168.1.7' -n 2 postgresql --storage pgdata=lxd,50G postgresql`

 # The second IP address in the above command should be your own  Host's IP Adress.

-Deploy Redis, make it contactable:
+Deploy Redis, and make it contactable:

 `juju deploy cs:~redis-charmers/redis`